KelseyDang2002/CPSC352-Secure_Chat/Readme.md

 Entering chat room...
 Joining chat room...
 user1 has joined the chat room!
 ```
+9. Close the terminal to leave the chat room.

 #### "status" Command
 The "status" command checks if a specified user is online.